oxalorg/clojuredocs.el/README.md

 ![image](https://github.com/user-attachments/assets/fc2f92b7-1274-4f6b-aaf3-50d4e1c8ddd5)

-BONUS: evaluate the example from this buffer if you are connected to a clojure repl!
+BONUS: change and evaluate the examples from this buffer if you are connected to a clojure repl!

 ## Installation